keysome/keysome/site/content/post/brewing-chemex.md

 ---
 title: Does your brand start conversations?
 date: 2020-04-27T00:39:01.920Z
-description: An intriguing business name captivates audiences and leads them to investigate your business.
+description: An intriguing brand captivates audiences and leads them to investigate your business.
 Once you’ve decided on a few business name ideas, you’ll want to get unbiased feedback.
 Need brand ideas & inspiration?
 Try KEYSOME.